lightning/bolts/02-peer-protocol.md

 #### Requirements

+The `temporary-channel-id` MUST be the same as the `temporary-channel-id` in the `open_channel` message.
 The sender SHOULD set `minimum-depth` to a number of blocks it considers reasonable to avoid double-spending of the funding transaction.

 The receiver MAY reject the `minimum-depth` if it considers it unreasonably large.
 Other fields have the same requirements as their counterparts in `open_channel`.